 To run a successful winery, you need to be able to meet the demand of your customers.
 If you aren’t able to successfully forecast the materials and ingredients needed to produce and package wine, you won’t have inventory to sell.
 To ensure your winery can handle your production demands, you need to create an inventory management process that is visible to each member of your staff.

 When you are running low on a key inventory item, what is the preferred method of informing your staff?
 How should your team handle the purchasing and forecasting of required materials?
-Software can help make this process more predictable, but you’ll still want to outline standard operating procedures that work best for your team..
+Winery software can help make this process more predictable, but you’ll still want to outline standard operating procedures that work best for your team..

 Marketing and Sales